tldr-pages/tldr/pages/linux/libtool.md

 `libtool --mode=link gcc -o {{path/to/library.lo}} {{path/to/source.lo}}`

-- Automatically set the library path so that another program can use uninstalled Libtool-generated programs or libraries:
+- Automatically set the library path so that another program can use uninstalled `libtool` generated programs or libraries:

 `libtool --mode=execute gdb {{path/to/program}}`